Advanced OAR

 About OAR job keys

 By default, OAR generates a job key pair for each job. oarsh can use either the OAR_JOB_ID or OAR_JOB_KEY_FILE environment variables to know what job to connect.
-If outside a job shell (e.g. on the frontend), you have to set one of those enrionment variable.
-This is not required if oarsh is called for the shell of a job (e.g. on a node), since variables are already set.
+If outside a job shell (e.g. on the frontend), you have to set one of those environment variable.
+This is not required if oarsh is called from the shell of a job (e.g. on a node), since variables are already set.

 Example using OAR_JOB_ID